Introducing Kumeu Arts Staff

 I have taught art in a variety of places; an Indian orphanage, Auckland secondary schools and our very own Kumeu arts Centre.
 I place huge value on arts education.
 I am also a practicing artist and have exhibited in a range of galleries in the U.K and New Zealand.

-I am thrilled to be the current coordinator of Kumeu Arts Centre.
-This is a dream position for me.
-My aim is to serve the community, help to facilitate the wonderful resources on offer here and move the Centre forward into exciting new directions.
+I am thrilled to be the current Manager of Kumeu Arts.
+My intention is to serve the community, help to facilitate the wonderful resources on offer here and move the Centre forward into exciting new directions.

-My role here is to curate the gallery and book exhibitions, look after the retail area, organize the classes and events held here and oversee the every-day running of the space.
+My role here is to curate the galleries, book exhibitions, organize classes and events here and to oversee the every-day running of the space.
 Feel free to write or come in and talk to me about how I can help Kumeu Arts Centre serve your needs.

 Amber Emm:Realism Painting Tutor